KoffeeJava/Koffees-PenguinMod-API-Wrapper/README.md

 ## Whats the point?
 To have fun exploring what you can do with this API wrapper!
 You can grab pfps, follow people, Like, Vote/Favorite, and more!

+# Warning!
+I am not responsible for you getting banned for something stupid you did with this (eg, make a like/favorite bot) Be careful with your token!
+Don’t let ANYBODY else see or use it!